Are Ohio Police Required to Make an Arrest for Every Domestic Violence Call?

 If a police officer has determined that domestic violence has occurred, one or more persons will be arrested and jailed until the accused person or persons can be heard at an initial hearing by a judge.
 Unlike many other criminal offenses, you will not have a bail set or the opportunity to get out of jail prior to your hearing before the judge.
 This means that if you are arrested for domestic violence over the weekend, you will likely be in jail for several days before your hearing before a judge.

-According to Ohio law, in making a determination about whom to arrest in a domestic violence incident, in addition to any other relevant circumstances, a police officer is to also consider:
+According to the Enforcement of Domestic Violence Statutes document released by the Cleveland Division of Police, in making a determination about whom to arrest in a domestic violence incident, in addition to any other relevant circumstances, a police officer is to also consider:

 The police officer’s observation of the facts and circumstances of the alleged incident, or from statements by alleged victim of domestic violence, or from statements from witnesses, indicates reason to believe that domestic violence has occurred or that a protection order has been violated.